rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 ### K3s Specific Requirements

 For the container runtime, K3s bundles its own containerd by default.
 Alternatively, you can configure K3s to use an already installed Docker runtime.
-For more information on using K3s with Docker see to the [K3s documentation.](https://docs.k3s.io/advanced#using-docker-as-the-container-runtime)
+For more information on using K3s with Docker see the [K3s documentation.](https://docs.k3s.io/advanced#using-docker-as-the-container-runtime)

 Rancher needs to be installed on a supported Kubernetes version.
 To find out which versions of Kubernetes are supported for your Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/) To specify the K3s version, use the INSTALL_K3S_VERSION environment variable when running the K3s installation script.